 Yes, PFAS have been detected in most of the wells, in most cases at very low concentrations.
-Although some wells (6, 9, 11 & 14) consistently show higher levels of more PFAS compounds than the other twelve wells, no sample results have exceeded the Health Advisory Limit, nor have they exceeded the currently proposed maximum contaminant levels.
+Although some wells (6, 9, 11 & 14) consistently show higher levels of more PFAS compounds than the other twelve wells, no compliance sample results have exceeded the Maximum Contaminant Levels.

 PFAS can enter a drinking water supply through industrial and commercial releases to water or air, discharges from sewage treatment plants, leaching from septic systems and landfills, land application of contaminated sludge, and use of fire-fighting foam.

 Currently, the exact sources of PFAS found in Aquarion’s wells are uncertain.
 Due to their presence in so many products used in society, PFAS appear to be almost ubiquitous in the environment.
 NHDES considers PFAS concentrations less than 10 ppt to be background levels.
 Aquarion is collaborating with NHDES to identify the potential sources of these compounds in our wells.